catalyst-cloud/catalystcloud-docs/source/database/backups-replicas.rst

 Incremental backups
 ===================

-In addition to creating individual backups, you can also use the database service to create incremental backups.
+In addition to creating a single backup, you can also use the database service to create incremental backups.
 This means you can chain together backups without needing to create an entirely new source backup each time you want to save changes.
 When restoring from an incremental backup, the process